darkecology/darkeco-dataset-prep/scripts/README.md

 # Dark Ecology Dataset Preparation Scripts

 The scripts in this directory process cajun output and create derived data products.

-By default, they use this folder structure:
+They operate in a data directory with the cajun output in one subdirectory and then add derived data products in other subdirectories.
+The folder structure looks like this:

 ~~~ text
 root/